Citi Simplicity Card vs. Diamond Preferred Card: Comparing Long Intro APR Offers and Key Benefits

 • After the intro period, the variable APR for balance transfers and purchases is high

-• Balance transfers increase after the first four months.
+• Balance transfer fee increases after the first four months

 PROS